 done anything to protect this plant in winter with no damage, whether it

-is 16 inches of snow, 10 below zero temps or heavy ice.
+is 16 inches of snow, 10 below zero temps or heavy ice and even severe drought that killed many other plants.
 Nothing seems

-to harm this plant, even high heat or drought.
+to harm this plant.
 However, if you are concerned, it will not hurt to cover them.

 Lastly, this plant seems to be free from disease and insect pests.
-I have never seen any disease symptoms in all the years it has been alive.
+I have never seen any disease symptoms in all the years we have had it.

 Plant facts and Growing Conditions